EliasSalameh/ML_course_projects/README.md

 # ML_course_projects
-Matlab projects.
+Matlab companion exercises for ML course.
-Run the script of file ex(#).m to check results
+Run the script of file ex(#).m to check results.